CLICK HERE for a printable full page view of the rules.

 13. There is a 10 minute grace period for the first game only.
 The umpire should use his best discretion before calling a forfeit (i.e., player is visible, in parking lot or running to the field).
 NOTE: This discretion will be used for all games.

-14. All games, regardless of the time of the game, will have a two hour limit or will be 9 innings.
-If the game has gone the 9 innings and is under the time limit, the umpire can allow the game to continue using his best judgment.
+14. All REGULAR SEASON games, regardless of the start time of the game, will have a two hour limit OR will go 9 innings.
+If a tied game game has gone the 9 innings and is under the 2-hour time limit, the umpire can allow the game to continue using his best judgment.
 An extra umpire fee will be charged for extra innings.
 Fee: $2 per extra inning per team.
+This rule applies to Regular Season Games.
+Playoff Games and Championship Games do not have a time limit.
+(9/28/14)

 16. No special arrangements are to be made between managers in regards to any league rule.
 Any manager found doing so will be fined and the game will be considered a loss for both teams.
 Any umpire that agrees to a manager arrangement will also be fined and suspended for one day.
 The umpire will be the only shall initiate an agreement between both managers.
 This will be done only with the approval of the President or Vice-President prior to contacting both managers.
 This will be done only under circumstance that will not benefit either team (i.e., discolored jersey or cap).